icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 print 3 + x;
 ```

-### 5.1 Printing and String Literals
+### 5.1 Printing Strings

-You can print a string literal using the `printstr` statement with any characters between a pair of double quotes `"..."`.
-For example:
+You can also print string literals by following print with any characters between a pair of double quotes `"..."`:

 ```
-printstr "hello, world.";
+print "hello, world.";
-print 7;
 ```

-Note that int is the only data type generally supported in Wabbish: you cannot assign these string literals to variables, pass them to or return them from functions, or operate on them in any other way: they can only be used as the argument in a printstr statement.
+Note that this does not imply a general string data type: as noted above, int is the only data type supported in Wabbish.
+You cannot assign these string literals to variables, pass them to or return them from functions, compare them, or operate on them in any other way: they can only be used as the argument to a print statement.

-*Caveat: Work in Progress, may be a temporary placeholder I remove in future if I add support a more general 'array of chars' string datatype.*
+*Caveat: These may be a temporary placeholder I remove in the future, if some day I add support for a char datatype and then an array-of-chars string datatype.*

 ## 6. Math operations